 The funding we provided has now been returned and is available to support other preservation related loans.

-The Dennison House – The second CPA Revolving Fund project is the purchase of 225 Wood Street in Batavia, Ohio.
+The Dennison House – The second CPA Endangered Building Fund project is the purchase of 225 Wood Street in Batavia, Ohio.
 This highly significant 1833 Greek Revival house is vacant and has been declared a public nuisance.
 The Batavia Village Council reluctantly ordered demolition.
 After months of negotiations and title work, CPA completed the purchase of the property in March 2021.
 We have preformed maintenance since October and completed minor repairs.
-The house will have a historic conservation easement attached to the title and be sold to a preservation minded buyer.
+The house will has historic conservation easement attached to the title and was sold to a preservation minded buyer.

-Related Projects –The Cincinnati Preservation Revolving Fund has expanded our ability to save historic property in many ways.
+Related Projects –The Cincinnati Preservation Endangered Building Fund has expanded our ability to save historic property in many ways.
 In addition to the work within our revolving fund we are also assisting with efforts to save the iconic bell tower of an 1895 church on Washington Park.
-The bell tower is under demolition orders from the city due to structural concerns.
-Our intervention has convinced the parish to delay demolition while we jointly seek funding for a stabilization project.
+Our intervention has supported their Bell Tower stabilization project.
 Cincinnati Preservation Association’s board authorized a $50,000 grant and a local foundation is considering a $50,000 grant.

-While our funding of the bell tower project is separate from the Revolving Fund capital, the decision to take such direct action was in part shaped by our new, more action oriented approach the Revolving Fund has engendered.
+While our funding of the bell tower project is separate from the Endangered Building Fund capital, the decision to take such direct action was in part shaped by our new, more action oriented approach the Endangered Building Fund has engendered.

-Thanks to our program supporters: 1772 Foundation & Cincinnati Development Fund
+Thanks to program supporters: 1772 Foundation & Cincinnati Development Fund

 The Cincinnati Preservation Revolving Fund has received several grants from the 1772 Foundation located in Providence, Rhode Island.
-The foundation, based in Providence, Rhode Island, works throughout the nation to assist preservation organizations save historic properties.
+The foundation works throughout the nation to assist preservation organizations in saving historic properties.
 They encourage use of a range of methods from loans to support redevelopment of historic properties to direct investment by purchasing endangered buildings.
-That support has been transformational for our organization.